aplteam/Tester2/README.md

 Then the `Run*` methods checks for a file `testcases-{computername}.ini`.
 If this file exists it is processed.
 Use this to specify stuff that does depend on a certain computer or environment.

-Note that if one or both of the two INI files exist there will be a _flat_ namespace `{yourTestNamespace}.INI`, meaning that any sections defined in the INI file(s) will be ignored.
+Note that if one or both of the two INI files exist there will be a _flat_ namespace `T.INI`, meaning that any sections defined in the INI file(s) will be ignored.

 An example: if your test functions are hosted by a namespace `Foo.TestCases` and your INI file specifies a variable `hello` as holding "world" and you have created an instance with the name `T` inside `#.Foo.TestCases` then: